srj0407/srj0407/README.md

 - **AI Algorithms** and **Machine Learning Techniques** for predictive modeling.
 - **Advanced Cybersecurity Protocols** with a focus on ethical hacking.
-- **General Website Devolpment** with a focus on live service websites
+- **General Website Devolpment** with a focus on live service websites.
-- **Nuclear Physics** pertaining to the containment and operation of nuclear reactors
+- **Researcher at OSU** Pertaining to AI imaging and leveraging AI in GAN learning models to contruct real time data reconstruction.

 ---